snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Configuring SMP Jobs in Snakemake with the SLURM Executor Plugin

-In Snakemake workflows, many jobs are executed by programs that are either single-core scripts or multi-threaded applications, which are categorized as SMP ([**S**hared **M**memory **P**rocessing](https://en.wikipedia.org/wiki/Shared_memory)) jobs.
+In Snakemake workflows, many jobs are executed by programs that are either single-core scripts or multithreaded applications, which are categorized as SMP ([**S**hared **M**memory **P**rocessing](https://en.wikipedia.org/wiki/Shared_memory)) jobs.
 To allocate resources for such jobs using the SLURM executor plugin, you can specify the required number of CPU cores and memory directly within the resources section of a rule.
 Here's how you can define a rule that requests 8 CPU cores and 14 GB of memory:

 ``` python
 rule a: